Kangas's denial of facts

 |"A prisoner shall not be given liberty on parole until the board has reasonable assurance, after consideration of all of the facts and circumstances, including the prisoner's mental and social attitude, that the prisoner will not become a menace to society or to the public safety."|

 It is disconcerting that he appears to believe the President of the United States may pardon him: in his email to me, received on 13 February 2017, he stated: "My best chance at getting my conviction overturned would be a pardon from either the govenor of michigan or the president of the united states."

 The feature I find most worrying regarding Kangas's protestation of innocence is that he was found guilty at a trial by jury after not one, but two children testified to his abuse, and his old Facebook account confirms exactly what the prosecution

 stated and what prosecution witnesses asserted (and, in stark contrast, totally contradicts what he told me).
 The fact that he continues to deny he committed the crimes indicates three possibilties: (i)he wishes to escape condemnation of the crimes by right-thinking people but this, obviously, means he feels no guilt; (ii)he actually now believes his own lies; and/or (iii)he denies the crimes not because he did not do them, but because he does not believe he did anything wrong.
 I am sure that I am not the only one who considers these options to be a matter of very considerable concern.
 Indeed, in his email to me, received on 23 January 2017, he said "even if i was guilty, who f*cking benefitted from putting me behind bars? me? my 'victems'? obviously neither of us benefitted" (this is quoted in full at the end of Item 13).
-What he overlooks here is that while he is incarcerated, parents can take comfort from knowing their children are
+What he overlooks here is that he is not supposed to be 'benefitting', but punished and rehabilitated (although I saw no evidence for the latter), and his victims can take comfort from the knowledge he is incarcerated and